cpnguyen5/hs-698-project/README.md

 ## Branches
 ### Master
-The master branch provides the foundation for the project and other corresponding branches.
+The master branch is the final **production** version of the project, encompassing the deployed version of the Flask application.
+The production configuration implements a server-based PostgreSQL database through Amazon Web Service's (AWS) Relational Database Service (RDS).
+*Database*: PostgreSQL **via AWS's RDS**
+*Deployment*: AWS E2 Instance (http://54.187.154.214:5003)
+  * Public IP: 54.187.154.214
+  * Port: 5003

 ### sqlite3
 The sqlite3 branch is identical to the master branch and preserves the sqlite3 database configuration.
 *Database*: local sqlite3